Medical

 Target

-Through Telemedicine Services, 27875 patients received consultations with General and Specialist Doctors during 2022-23
+New Enrolments and follow-up: Through Telemedicine Services, 32,658 patients received consultations with General and Specialist Doctors

 Enrollment and follow up visits.

-Among the patients 55.25% were women and 83.93% were needy and under-privileged people from OBC, SC, and ST communities.
+Among the beneficiaries 54.2% were women and 83.2% were needy and under-privileged people from OBC, SC, and ST communities.

 NCDS of Patients increased.